s0ders/akira.sh/content/posts/a-go-journey.md

 <!--start-summary-->

-I began programming using Go three years ago with a background of backend web developer.
-Nowadays I am a software engineer spending most of its time writing Go code for a living — and for fun.
+I began learning Go three years ago with a background of backend web developer.
+Nowadays I spend most of my time writing Go code for a living and for fun.
 This post aims to list the resources that helped me understand the language to write clean, efficient and secure programs.

 Back when I discovered it, several features of the language had piqued my interest: statically linked binaries, easy-to-use primitive for concurrency, composition over inheritance, implicit interfaces, and most importantly: **Go is easy to learn yet hard to master**.